 - Water in the body

-- This is dependant on age, your body volume and the proportion of fat to muscle (ex. there’s a lot more water in muscles than in fat)
+- This depends on your age, your body volume and the proportion of fat to muscle (ex. there’s a lot more water in muscles than in fat)

 - Genetic factors like alcohol intolerance